-The Clothes Horse: blurring the lines between fashion and the body15th October 2016
+The Clothes Horse: blurring the lines between fashion and the body

 At last month’s New York Fashion Week young women wearing Dolce & Gabbana, Fendi and Adam Selman shimmered their way down the catwalk in mirage effect, high shine dresses.
 Velvet fabrics shaped plush, flowing silhouettes in the Alberta Ferretti and Giorgio Armani shows.
 Extra-long sleeves defined the movement and motion of the clothes worn by models at Vetements and Marc Jacobs.
 Inexhaustible is the list of shapes, textures and fabrics, chosen by designers of the AW16 collections, which exaggerated, distorted and altered the nature of the human form.

 Such aspects of fashion create idiosyncrasy, visual appeal and interest.
 Haute couture often faces criticism on the grounds of its impracticality.
 Instead of questioning the function of this sort of clothing, it is worth asking whether the way it corrupts and exaggerates the human form actually increases its value.

 Instead of questioning the function of this sort of clothing, it is worth asking whether the way it corrupts and exaggerates the human form actually increases its value.

 Great attention was recently focused on the bodies of models involved in catwalk shows.
 In December last year, the French government banned the employment of models deemed ‘excessively thin’ on the basis of objective medical parameters, such as BMI (Body Mass Index).
 Italy, Spain and Israel have adopted similar regulations.
 The AW16 catwalk season reflected the change in attitude and showed a new appreciation for the diversity of the human body.

 The AW16 catwalk season reflected the change in attitude and showed a new appreciation for the diversity of the human body.